pingcap/tidb/docs/design/2018-10-19-table-partition.md

 All the write operation calls functions like `table.AddRecord` eventually, so implementing the write operation on a partitioned table simply implements this interface method on the `PartitionedTable` struct.

 `PartitionedTable` implements the `table.Table` interface, and overloads the `AddRecord` method.
-It also comes with a `locatePartition` method, to decide which partition a row should be insert into.
+It also comes with a `locatePartition` method, to decide which partition a row should be inserted into.

 Each partition maintains its own index data, and the insert operation should keep data and index consistent.